Guide collection

 What this page answers

-Body Types and Constitution Tendencies answers one practical reading question: Choose a body type page without treating one symptom as a diagnosis.
-Its value comes from a nine-type directory with mixed-pattern language and safety-first summaries., which gives the reader a specific context instead of another general TCM paragraph.
+Body Types answers one practical reading question: Compare the nine body type pages by tendency, common overlap, food-language caution, and stop point.
+Its value comes from a nine-type comparison directory with named overlaps, food-culture boundaries, and safety-first summaries., which gives the reader a specific context instead of another general TCM paragraph.

 Does not claimThis does not diagnose, treat, prescribe, dose, personalize, or decide a health action.